langchain-ai/langsmith-cookbook/tracing-examples/share-trace-streamlit/README.md

    run_id = collector.runs[0].id
 ```

-This saves the full trace data.
+This captures the full trace locally in memory.
+We will use this to return the run ID.

 ### Fetching URLs